 New York, US

 For her nature is giving.
 But some of us humans only take and exploit.
 She feels that even small acts, like recycling and not littering, can make a difference.
 She has seen how garbage accumulates on seashores.
 Some people help remove the garbage but some only destroy.
 She finds her land very beautiful and wants people to realize that we need to protect and love our lands.
-When we love the lands we need to understand that we cannot only receive from nature but we also need to give and protect so that nature can continue living.
-For her nature is clearly signaling that it needs us humans to collaborate and help.
+When we love the lands we need to understand that we cannot only receive from nature but we also need to give and protect so that nature can continue to exist.
+For her nature is signaling that it needs us humans to collaborate and help.

 During her childhood in Hong Kong she experienced the four seasons.
 Her family made seasonal foods to help the body adjust and be balanced from one season to another.
 In spring or fall certain soups were made to reduce dampness or dryness in the body.
 At school they had two different uniforms for spring/summer and fall/winter.
 Parents were notified when to switch their child’s uniform according to the season.
 In today’s climate, the four seasons are blend into one – summer.
 Traditional Chinese New Year is around January or February.
 As a young child her mom bought her a new dress or winter coat to celebrate the New Year and her growth.
 She still remembers the cozy, warm feeling of a new dress made of wool or velvet.
 In today’s climate higher temperatures linger longer all year around.
 Children can now wear short sleeve shirts and enjoy ice cream during the traditional Chinese New Year.